 After hunting down a particular puzzle ring for Bailey, we made our way to the Galleria dell’Academia to see, amongst other things, Michelangelo’s David.
 On seeing the two-hour line we decided we couldn’t wait that long again.
 Instead, we went and got coffee – my first, real Italian espresso.
 But not my last!

 It was late afternoon when we got the shuttle back to the hotel.
 We soon made our way back to the exec lounge.
 We spent the evening talking with a lovely couple from England, and soon we had made plans to join them the next day as we were all going to another part of Tuscany, Siena.

 Before Siena, our first stop was at the Florence American Cemetery and Memorial.
 In the USA it was Memorial Day, and a special service was taking place to recognise American soldiers who had served – and some died – in Italy.
 Nick and Claire had been there the day before, and as ex-military, they had been invited back to watch the service.
 We just tagged along.

 Nick and Claire had a hire car, and as we arrived in Siena sought out the nearest carpark.
-It was only 850m to our accomodation, so walking with our backpacks was not an issue – or at least it wouldn’t have been if it wasn’t all seriously uphill!
-Google Maps needs an option to show change in altitude as well as distance!
+It was only 850m to our accommodation, so walking with our backpacks was not an issue – or at least it wouldn’t have been if it wasn’t all seriously uphill!
+Google Maps needs an option to show changes in altitude as well as distance!